at-a-minimum1/odin-project-1.2-tic-tac-toe/README.md

 # odin-project-1.2-tic-tac-toe

 This is the second project in the Odin Project Javascript curriculum.
-What I aim to learn about with this project:

-- Modular Javascript
-- Using factory functions
-- Using minimal html
-- Ensuring the methods and variables are private
-- Using animations on load
-- Using tailwind
-- Making the site responsive with or without media queries.